Disks are virtual versions of physical storage devices, such as SSDs and HDDs.

 network-hdd): A standard network drive.
 Network block storage on an HDD.

-Network drives provide sufficient redundancy for reliable data storage and allow for continuous read and write operations even when multiple physical disks fail at the same time.
+Standard network SSDs and HDDs provide sufficient redundancy for reliable data storage and allow for continuous read and write operations even when multiple physical disks fail at the same time.
+Non-replicated disks do not ensure redundancy.

-If a physical disk fails, the VM continues to run and quickly regains full access to the data.
+If a physical disk with a network SSD or HDD fails, the VM continues to run and quickly regains full access to the data.

 Network drives are slower than local drives in terms of execution speed and throughput, but they provide greater reliability and uptime for VMs.